drupol/latex-umons/README.md

 It also contains a flake file for facilitating the integration into your own document using Nix.

-Original work Christophe Troestler at https://github.com/Chris00/latex-umons
+Original work by Christophe Troestler at https://github.com/Chris00/latex-umons

 ## LaTeX Classes